ARMmbed/mbed-os-5-docs/docs/api/scheduling/EventQueue.md

 The EventQueue class is thread and ISR safe.

-You can use the `dispatch` and `dispatch_forever` APIs to execute pending events. `break_dispatch` is to terminate the execution of events in the specified EventQueue.
+You can use the `dispatch`, `dispatch_once`  and `dispatch_forever` APIs to execute pending events.
+`break_dispatch` is to terminate the execution of events in the specified EventQueue.

 ## Shared event queues